Charles and Ray Eames began their relationship with Herman Miller in 1946, and the relationship continues today and unto tomorrow.

-Much of the company’s values can be traced back to its founder, D. J. De Pree.
-His experiences greatly shaped his approach to business.
+The company can trace many of its values back to its founder, D. J. De Pree.
+His experiences shaped his approach to business.
 Herman Miller greatly values its employees and believes in employee participation and inclusiveness.
 The history of this corporate value goes back to experiences De Pree had in 1927.

 That year he founded the Herman Miller Clock Company, which made traditional clocks.
 An employee of the new company died on the job, so De Pree went to visit with the employee’s widow.
 During this visit, she read De Pree poetry that was written by her late husband.
-This experience so moved him that De Pree made a commitment to treat all company employees as individuals who possessed “special talents and potential.”
+This experience so moved him that De Pree committed to treating all company employees as individuals who possessed “special talents and potential.”

 Today, the company describes its commitment to employees in this way: “We value the whole person and everything that each of us has to offer, obvious and not so obvious.”
 De Pree greatly influenced the business practices and values held by Herman Miller as a company.